CICR-Lab/tropical-cyclone-risk-to-china-hsr/README.md

 - Fig. 1a schematic
 - final PowerPoint-only panel lettering and layout adjustments

-### Method-model gaps in the current workspace
+### Method-model input data availability

-The following are **not** present in the current workspace and therefore are not included as runnable inputs in this release package:

-- the `method_model/source_data/` input datasets expected by the main method script
-- the legacy helper function `rail_city2city_time_given_disruption.m`
-- the helper function `shortest_paths.m` used by the city-to-city fastest-travel-time routine

-These missing method-model files also affect execution of Fig. 2e-f, because the new income-ranked curve code depends on socioeconomic inputs and city-level resilience-loss outputs from `method_model/source_data/` and `method_model/result_data/`.
+The full method-model workflow requires large input datasets, intermediate outputs and associated method files.
+These include source data in `method_model/source_data/`, result data in `method_model/result_data/`, and helper routines required by the city-to-city fastest-travel-time calculation.
+Because the full method-model package is large, these files are not included in the current GitHub release package.

+The required method-model input datasets and associated files are available from the corresponding author upon reasonable request.
+Please contact Min Ouyang at min.ouyang@hust.edu.cn

 ## MATLAB Requirements